A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For South Carolina, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical: in 2009, 40 percent of students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+For South Carolina, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, over 40 percent of students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+By 2020, South Carolina will need to fill 78,160 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Immigration Reform = Economic Growth in South Carolina